MaikeLenz/Optimising-Field-Synthesiser/HCF sim/README.md

 Current Progress:
 <br />
 - Interactive comparison plots for a single mode of the signal.
-The peak gives some indication of how effective the paremeters are at minimising peak wavelength.
+The peak gives some indication of how effective the parameters are at minimising peak wavelength.
 Default values are assigned for all but 1 parameter, which is varied about its default value.

 - We have also been able to run the simulation via a python script, allowing for plotting and optimisation in python.